-This is Why Google Search is Bad and What Engine to Use in 2020
+This is Why Google Search is Bad and What Engine to Use Instead

 Google Search Does not Work As Expected

-Google Search is bad, it’s not even search anymore, it’s Google Ads.
+It’s not even search anymore.
+It’s Google Ads.

 OK, so Google is not a real search engine anymore.
 It does not work as expected.